Project60/org.project60.sepa/tests/README.md

     however needs to be available in the extension folder, so the tests can activate it when necessary.

-    Also, to make CiviCRM find the code reliably, it may be necessary to put (or link) it into `civicrm/tools/extensions/`, rather than the explicitly configured extension folder that is used for extensions installed through the UI.
-(This is also the case for any other extensions that are activated on the linked site, and thus civix tries to auto-install on the test DB.)
-    Watch out, as failures in the auto-install can cause rather unhelpful error messages, which do not point to the actual problem...
+  * Civix presently has a bug (see https://github.com/totten/civix/pull/57 )
+    that makes it fail to set up the extensions folder properly, if CiviCRM stores it as a relative path.
+(That happens when the extensions folder is in the same folder as `templates_c` AIUI.)
+This will probably make the testsuite error out -- either because it tries to access a non-existant folder; or because it can't find the extensions.
+(Both the tested extension, as well as any extensions that are active on the linked site and civix thus tries to auto-install.)

+    This could be worked around by changing the location of the extensions folder; or in the latter case, by putting all extensions into the CiviCRM source tree under civicrm/tools/extensions (this location is always accessible) -- but better just get a fixed version of civix...

 Now it should be possible to run test for individual classes with `civix test
 <classname>` (from the extension's root directory), or run all available tests